 The guide below provides access to the online compilation of each U.S. state's or territory's consumer protection statutes.

-Note: This guide was last updated in 2010.
-An updated guide will be published shortly.
+Note: This guide was last updated in 2013.

-The guide below indentifies each U.S. state's or territory's mandatory report status and statutes, as well as information regarding specifically mandated reporters and specifically identified reporting resources.
+The guide below indentifies each U.S. state's or territory's mandatory report status, statutes, and cases, as well as information regarding specifically mandated reporters and specifically identified reporting resources.

-Note: This guide was last updated in 2011.
-An updated guide will be published shortly.
+Note: This guide was last updated in 2014.

 The guide below indentifies each U.S. state's or territory's local legislative or governmental website, as well as provides step-by-step instructions on accessing each state's or territory's current statutory listings.